-Practice reading, identifying, and writing simple, compound, and complex sentences with a sorting activity.
+Practice reading, identifying and writing simple, compound, and complex sentences with a sorting activity.

-Simple, Compound, and Complex Sentences Review Made Easy!
+Sort Simple, Compound and Complex Sentences

-This activity requires students to
+This activity requires students to:

-- Read sentences to determine if they are simple, compound, or complex and sort them into the correct categories.
+- Read sentences to determine if they are simple, compound or complex.

 - Use the answer key to check their answers.